Lithium: The Driving Force of the 21st Century

-As the need for effective climate protection gets stronger, the development of cleaner energy is gaining momentum.
+As the need for climate protection gets stronger, the development of cleaner energy is gaining momentum.
 At the same time, a key part of the solution, lithium, and the production of the material, is not without its own hazards and sins.
-Lithium pollution is an increasing problem wherever lithium is mined, and also there are threats to local communities that are totally taken control over by mining companies.
-Also, as the supply of lithium is not fast enough to accommodate the demand, signs of the bottleneck effect are already manifesting, with Chinese, Australian and American corporations buying lithium mines in various countries around the world to ensure the reserves for the future.
+Lithium pollution is an increasing problem wherever it is mined, and there also are threats to local communities that are totally taken control over by mining companies.
+The supply of lithium is not fast enough to accommodate the demand, and signs of a bottleneck effect are already manifesting, with Chinese, Australian and American corporations buying lithium mines in countries around the world to ensure reserves for the future.

 The story is talking about how the future is unraveling in front of our eyes.
 It is raising awareness about how the transition from fossil to electric actually is happening, with all its wonderful possibilities.
 But also how it’s affecting geo politics and how clean energy also comes with a price and some risks.